Dagger77/amzn_recsys/README.md

 This test checks the system’s behavior when recommending items to an unknown user by returning the top items.
 * Test Invalid User ID:
 This test ensures that invalid user IDs (non-integer) return an appropriate error message.
-* Test Input Validation:
-This test validates whether input such as num_recommendations that exceeds allowed limits is handled correctly.

 **4. Project structure**
 ```bash